-- Scheduled payments (recurring billing): send out invoices and initiate payments automatically at specific dates and times.
+- Scheduled payments (recurring billing): Send out invoices and initiate payments automatically at specific dates and times.

-- Automatic Reconciliation: automatically reconcile payments to bank accounts and book payments to invoices and sales orders in your accounting software.
+- Automatic Reconciliation.
+Automatically reconcile payments to bank accounts and book payments to invoices and sales orders in your accounting software.

 3. Significantly reduce transaction fees

-- Whole-sale card rates: access our wholesale credit card processing rates with no additional fees or mark ups.
+- Wholesale card rates.
+Access our wholesale credit card processing rates with no additional fees or markups.

-4. Manage receivables remotely any time, any where
+4. Manage receivables remotely anytime, anywhere

-- Dashboard: includes useful analytics and charts that provide. insight into the performance of your business.
+- Dashboard.
 You can use it to manage payments and refunds, run reports, monitor your integration, and more.
+Includes useful analytics and charts that provide insight into the performance of your business.

 5. Better payment tracking and ledger management

-- Digital audit trail: automatically create digital records of every transaction.
+- Digital audit trail.
+Automatically create digital records of every transaction.
 Paystand also electronically certifies payments (from invoice request to paid receipt) to ensure your payment history is secure, electronically auditable, independently verifiable, and free of tampering.

-- Digital time-stamping: Paystand imprints an instant digital timestamp (cryptographic hash) on the blockchain for each transaction made over its network to confirm a payment occurred.
+- Digital time-stamping.
+Paystand imprints an instant digital time-stamp (cryptographic hash) on the blockchain for each transaction made over its network to confirm a payment occurred.

 Schedule a free demo with one of our AR specialists to learn more about Zero-Touch Payments for your business.